 Another of our favourite alternative unity ceremony ideas is the lasso ceremony.
 This wedding ceremony involves the couple being draped in a floral garland or rosary twisted into the symbol of infinity.
 At the end of the wedding, the couple saves the garland as a symbol of their union.

-For more wedding planning inspiration make sure you check out these creative wedding ceremony seating ideas, and book your tickets to The National Wedding Show for all the wedding ideas you could need under one roof.
+For more wedding planning inspiration make sure you check out these creative wedding ceremony seating ideas, or look at these stunning ways to personalise your wedding ceremony.